mulias/elm-typescript-components-demo/README.md

 - [ ] Contact the `elm-typescript-interop` maintainers about issues generating types for multiple elm applications.
 Status: [Issue open](https://github.com/dillonkearns/elm-typescript-interop/issues/28), response pending.
 This may be a dead project, so I've [started work on an alternative](https://github.com/mulias/elm-tigershark).
-- [ ] Figure out how to integrate the elm compiler as a webpack loader.
+- [x] Figure out how to integrate the elm compiler as a webpack loader.
 I seem to remember trying this with `elm-webpack-loader`, but the way `*.elm` files were imported didn't work with `react-elm-components`, or something.
 This may be fixed, or may be fixable through configuration.
 Short of that, determine what needs to change to make these two libraries compatable.
+Update:
+  `elm-webpack-loader` is currently working with the exploratory ts-interop library, so that seems like the path forward.
 - [ ] After the webpack loader is set up, make `elm-typescript-interop` also run when watched elm files change.
+Update: I don't think webpack is the right place for this, since the declaration file is not an emitted asset.
+It seems more appropriate to have a `--watch` flag on the declaration file generating tool.